 Wire EDM is a manufacturing process that uses a thin brass or copper wire to cut hardened workpieces.
 The wire acts as the electrode, and the material is removed from the workpiece by frequent current discharges between two electrodes (the wire and the workpiece).
 The electrodes are separated by a dielectric fluid (typically deionized water) and subjected to electric voltage.
 The wire continuously unwinds from a spool.

 What are Some Common Uses of Wire EDM?

 Wire EDM is frequently used in the mold and die manufacturing processes, primarily for extrusion dies and blanking punches.
-EDM works well for prototypes or total production runs and is most effective in manufacturing metal components and tools.
-The automotive, aerospace, and electronics industries often use EDM for their parts.
+EDM works well for both prototypes and total production runs and is most effective for manufacturing metal components and tools.
+The automotive, aerospace and electronics industries often use EDM for their parts.

-The two most critical factors (after the initial price) are the ongoing expenses of consumables and maintenance.
+After the initial expense, the two most critical factors to consider are the ongoing expenses of consumables and maintenance.
 In other words, how quickly will this EDM get your parts off the machine using the least amount of wire, and how much downtime will you sustain from maintenance and repair?
 These factors are hard to quantify unless you have EDM experience, so your best bet is thorough research and talking to a few manufacturers with wire EDM knowledge.

 How Much Do EDMs Cost?

 EDM machines’ prices vary widely depending on features:

 - Entry-level wire EDM prices can begin below $7,000

 - Top-of-the-line models loaded with features may start at $100,000

 4. CNC Grinders